alexanderkoller/pergamon/src/bibtypst-styles.typ

 #let driver-book(reference, options) = {
-  // TODO - it's okay if either year or date is defined
-  // TODO - it's probably okay if there is an editor rather than an author require-fields(reference, options, "author", "title", "year")
+  // TODO - it's probably okay if there is an editor rather than an author require-fields(reference, options, "author", "title", ("date", "year"))

   periods(
     author-editor-others-translator-others(reference, options),